 The gunman targets the opponent’s leg reducing the target's movement by half.

 The gunman uses ranged attacks to shape the battlefield in favor of its allies.
 Require long or medium ranged firearms.

-Cover Shot, Charisma + CPB vs Wisdom + Sense, 2 focus
+Cover Shot, Charisma + CPB vs Wisdom + Sense, 1 Focus + 1 CP

 The gunman fires at a target behind cover in an attempt to scare it momentarily from hiding.
 The exposed target gets fired upon by the gunman’s closest ranged ally and receives no cover bonus against the attack.
 If the shot is critical then the closest 2 ranged allies fire upon the target.
 Target must be behind cover and returns to cover after the shot is over.

-Push Back, Charisma + CPB vs Wisdom + Sense, 2 focus
+Push Back, Charisma + CPB vs Wisdom + Sense, 1 Focus + 1 CP

 The gunman fires in front of a target attempting to push it back 6’.
 If the target passes a melee ally they will be struck.
 If the target passes cover it is forced behind it and if it runs into a wall it can be trapped in a pinning situation.
 If the shot is critical then an additional target within 6’ can be corralled as well.